tonethar/IGME-330-Master/notes/HW-technobabble.md

 ## III.
 Demo

-- Now we'll build this together - see the video link at the top of this page
+- Now we'll build the *Technobabble Generator* together - see the video link at the top of this page
+- What you SHOULD do first - is to go ahead and try to build it on your own - and then watch the video regardless of whether or not you were successful - to see how we wrote the code
-- Issues we'll need to tackle:
+- Issues we'll need to tackle to get this working:
-  - How to get random elements out of the 3 arrays:
+  - #1 - How to get random elements out of the 3 arrays:
-    - **TIMTOWTDI** - pronounced *"Tim Toady"* - there is more than one way to do it:
+    - **TIMTOWTDI** - pronounced *"Tim Toady"* - *there is more than one way to do it*:
       - https://stackoverflow.com/questions/4550505/getting-a-random-value-from-a-javascript-array
       - https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it
-  - How to
+  - #2 - How to string these three words together:
+    - you could use string *concatenation* (e.g. the overloaded `+` operator) OR JavaScript ES6 [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+  - #3 - How to update the `#output` paragraph element so that it displays the string of *technobabble**:
+    - you can *select* this element with [`document.querySelector(https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)`]()
+      - note that we won't be using [`document,getElementById()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById), [`document.getElementsByTagName()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName) *et al.* in this course
+    - to modify the text of this paragraph, the [`.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property of HTML elements will do the job
+  - #4 -

 ## IV.
 Review Questions